Updated 14th July 2021

-Although NICE guidelines (The National Institute of Health and Care Excellence) now advise that gluten free oats can be introduced by a coeliac into their diet at any stage – it should still be done via the guidance of your dietician or healthcare specialist to ensure they are suitable for you.
-As a small number of coeliacs are unable to tolerate oats (1 in 20), as they contain avenin, a protein which is similar to gluten.
+Although NICE guidelines (The National Institute of Health and Care Excellence) advise that gluten free oats can be introduced by a coeliac into their gf diet at any stage – it should still be done via the guidance of a dietician or healthcare specialist.
+As a small number of coeliacs are unable to tolerate oats (1 in 20), as they contain avenin; a protein which is similar to gluten.

-When I was first diagnosed with coeliac I was advised to avoid oats for the first 6 to 12 months, then gradually introduce them.
-I think this is a good plan, as if you have felt well on your gluten free diet, any upset after introducing gluten free oats, would be a clear indication that they don’t agree with you.
+When I was diagnosed with coeliac back in 2003, I was advised to avoid oats for the first 6 to 12 months, then gradually introduce them.
+I prefer this process, rather than the one we currently work with in the UK.
+As if you have felt well on your gluten free diet, any upset after introducing gluten free oats, would be a clear indication that they don’t personally agree with you.

-On the other side of the world, Coeliac Australia go one step further, recommending that a gastroscopy is done before and 3 months after gluten free oats have been included into your diet.
-I like the thoroughness of this, as it confirms from the ‘inside’ if oats are OK for you.
+On the other side of the world, Coeliac Australia recommend that a gastroscopy is done before and three months after gluten free oats have been included within a gf diet.
+I like the thoroughness of this, as it confirms from the ‘inside’ if oats really do suit you.

 *A few specialist gluten free products include gluten free oats as an ingredient.